The essential estate planning guide for seniors

 Wills and legal matters

 Writing a will is simply a matter of putting in writing to whom you want to leave your money and property.
 If you have children or there are other people who depend on you, you can use your will to instruct how you would like them to be cared for if you die.
-You can also provide instructions for your funeral.
+Your will can also provide instructions for your funeral.

 You can write your own will using an online kit or template from a bookshop, but it always pays to have an expert review it.
 If your affairs are complicated, such as through business interests or blended family situations, it is even more important to get legal and financial advice.

 The assets you leave in your will can be: